apeters931/guitar-practice/README.md

 *key*

 key you want to be quizzed on. this will limit the notes you will be quized on to note in this key's diatonic scale.
-If you don't want to play within a certain key you can leave it blank.
+If you don't want to play within a certain key you can leave it blank (coming soon).

 ## General Music Quizzes: